Create New Pages

 • Page title: This is the title of the page that shows in the left navigation to learners if you choose to show it to them.

-4. The Page Builder displays with two tabs on the left side:
+4. Select Create page.
+The Page Builder displays with two tabs on the left side:

 1. Pages: This tab shows all the pages associated with the template.
-Select a page to start editing or deleting the existing components.
+Select a page to start customizing your page layout.
+Or use the menu options under the action menu , to build your page hierarchy.

 2. Design: This tab is where you can add new components to the page that is selected.

 Best practice: From the Pages tab, select the page you want to edit, then select the Design tab so all features are available.
-The page displays in the Design tab so you can customize it.
+The page displays in the main window to the right so you can customize it.

-6. As you are customizing your page, you can save it at any time.
+7. As you are customizing your pages and page hierarchy, you can save it at any time.
 Select Save to save your changes.
 If you make a mistake you can select the Undo arrow or the Revert button.
 Revert undoes all changes back to the last time you saved.

 Top bar showing undo, redo, edit, preview, revert, save and publish buttons.

-8. When all is as you like, you can publish the page so learners can see it.
+10. When your pages are designed as you like them and translations completed, you can publish the page so learners can see it.
 Select Publish.
-Publishing is not available for the beta program.

 To edit any component, except the divider: